spyre-project/spyre/README.md

 ## Building

+Spyre can be built for 32bit and 64bit Linux and Windows targets.

+### Debian Buster (10.x) and later

-Spyre can be built for 32bit and 64bit Linux and Windows targets on a Debian/buster system (or a chroot) in which the following packages have been installed:
+On a Debian/buster system (or a chroot) in which the following packages have been installed:

 - make